skyimager/character_recognition_via_classification/README.md

 The entire training configuration including the dataset path, hyper-parameters and other arguments are specified in `config.py`, which you can modify and experiment with.
 It gives a one-shot view of the entire training process. <br>

-The training can be conducted in 3 modes:
+The training can be conducted in 4 modes:
  - Training from scratch
  - Training from checkpoint
  - Fine tuning
  - Transfer Learning

+Support for `parallel processing` at CPU level for datapreparation and subsequent `multi-gpu` training has been added.

 Explore `config.py` to learn more about the parameters you can tweak.